mbuel/mbuel/README.md

 Shalom.

+# LinkedIn page

+For my employment history, and information on that click [here](https://www.linkedin.com/in/morris-buel-b9a0a21a8/)!

 ## Java Projects

 The Java Projects I've worked on will be linked to and described in this section.
 (TBC)